alexdobin/STAR/docs/STARsolo.md

 soloCBposition              -
     strings(s)              position of Cell Barcode(s) on the barcode read.
                             Presently only works with --soloType CB_UMI_Complex, and barcodes are assumed to be on Read2.
-                            Format for each barcode: startAnchor_startDistance_endAnchor_endDistance
+                            Format for each barcode: startAnchor_startPosition_endAnchor_endPosition
-                            start(end)Anchor defines the anchor base for the CB: 0: read start; 1: read end; 2: adapter start; 3: adapter end start(end)Distance is the distance from the CB start(end) to the Anchor base String for different barcodes are separated by space.
+                            start(end)Anchor defines the Anchor Base for the CB: 0: read start; 1: read end; 2: adapter start; 3: adapter end start(end)Position is the 0-based position with of the CB start(end) with respect to the Anchor Base
+                            String for different barcodes are separated by space.
                             Example: inDrop (Zilionis et al, Nat.
 Protocols, 2017):
                             --soloCBposition  0_0_2_-1  3_1_3_8